SEO · Artificial Intelligence · Technical Marketing · Growth Strategy · AI Citations · AI Visibility · GEO · Technical SEO

-Introduction: The New Era of AI Discovery
+What Is the New Era of AI Discovery?

 Is your content actually reaching the people who need it, or is it getting lost in the transition to AI search?
 For years, SEO was simple: rank on page one of Google and watch the traffic flow.
 Today, the landscape has shifted.
 Users are increasingly turning to ChatGPT, Perplexity, and Claude to get direct answers.
 This change has created a massive gap for businesses.
 While your website might still rank well on a traditional search engine, it might be completely invisible to the AI models that millions of people now use as their primary research tools.